In Tokyo, a growing sense of angst over virus-hit Games

 "In the Olympic village alone, you're bringing together 17,000-18,000 people, they're living in close quarters, interacting with each other, coming from all over the world," said Andrew Zimbalist, an economist at Smith College specialising in sports economics.

-A Tokyo 2020 official involved in the discussions on Olympics and the virus said that delaying the games until later in the year would be difficult.
+A Tokyo 2020 official involved in the discussions said that delaying the games until later in the year would be difficult.

 Takahashi, of the organising committee, said a one- or two-year delay would better accommodate professional sports schedules, which are planned years in advance.